-The data controller for all personal data collected is Herefordshire & Worcestershire Chamber of Commerce with its registered office at Severn House, Prescott Drive, Worcester, WR4 9NE.
+The data controller for all personal data collected the Council.
 This means that we are responsible for deciding what data we collect and how we hold and use your personal data.
 We will implement appropriate data security measures for protecting the data from unauthorised access and loss, as laid out in the Security section of this Policy.

-The Chamber collects and maintains a variety of personally identifiable information, including names, email addresses, phone numbers, payment information, social media profiles, business addresses, demographic information such as the local authority area or industry sector of the business and details of Chamber services the users may be interested in such as, but not limited to, international trade opportunities, events and training courses.
-The Chamber collects information directly from individuals or from the company of the individuals.
+The Council collects and maintains a variety of personally identifiable information, including names, email addresses, phone numbers, social media profiles, business addresses, demographic information such as the local authority area or industry sector of the business and details of Council services the users may be interested in such as, but not limited to, tourism information, relevant newsletters, events and training courses.
+The Council collects information directly from individuals or from the company of the individuals.
 The information could be collected through e-mails, phone calls, online registration forms, event registration forms and face to face meetings and any other processes.
-The Chamber does not collect personal data about individuals except when there is a legitimate business requirement or when such information is provided on a voluntary basis.
+The Council does not collect personal data about individuals except when there is a legitimate business requirement or when such information is provided on a voluntary basis.

 Purpose of Processing

-The Chamber uses reasonable measures to safeguard personally identifiable information.
+The Council uses reasonable measures to safeguard personally identifiable information.
 The implemented measures will be appropriate to the type of information maintained and compliance with all relevant legislation governing protection of personal information.
 Measures are implemented to preserve the confidentiality, integrity and availability of the personal information.
 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to employees, contractors or agents who have a legitimate business need to have access to that data.
-The employees, contractors or agents will process your personal data in accordance with our instructions.
+The employees, contractors or agents will process your personal data in accordance with our instructions and inline with GDPR.
 They will be subject to a duty of confidentiality and due care with respect to handling the personal data.
 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.
-The Chamber’s employees are trained on data security and information protection.
-Relevant areas of the Chamber’s website will employ Secure Socket Layer (“SSL”) or Transport Layer Security (“TLS”) encryption technology to enhance data privacy and help prevent loss, misuse, or alteration of the information collected and retained by the Chamber.
+The Councils employees are trained on data security and information protection.
+Relevant areas of the Councils website will employ Secure Socket Layer (“SSL”) or Transport Layer Security (“TLS”) encryption technology to enhance data privacy and help prevent loss, misuse, or alteration of the information collected and retained by the Council.

 Links to Third-Party Sites

-The Chamber is a membership organisation and for its contractual and legitimate business interests, must maintain contact information on its members and the wider business community to communicate information on membership, events, training courses, policy and research, international trade and any other Chamber products or services.
-The Chamber also sends promotional material promoting its events, training courses, membership services, business support services, policy and research work and other relevant offerings.
-From time to time, the Chamber collaborates with other relevant organisations and companies to promote other programs that may be of interest to members and the wider business community.
-In such cases, the Chamber does not provide these organisations with any personally identifiable information but may distribute the organisation’s information on their behalf to those who may legitimately be benefited from receiving such information or have elected to receive such information.
+The Visit Worcestershire service is a free subscription organisation and for its contractual and legitimate business interests, must maintain contact information on its members and the wider business community to communicate information on membership, events, training courses, policy and research, and for its key business of promoting tourism in the County.
+The Council acting as Visit Worcestershire also sends promotional material promoting its events and other relevant offerings.
+From time to time, the Council collaborates with other relevant organisations and companies to promote other programs that may be of interest to members and the wider community.
+In such cases, the Council does not provide these organisations with any personally identifiable information but may distribute the organisation’s information on their behalf to those who may legitimately be benefited from receiving such information or have elected to receive such information.
 If you do not wish to receive marketing material, you may opt out.
 Every marketing e-mail will include an ‘unsubscribe’ link at the bottom.
-You may also notify the Chamber in writing as set out below.
+You may also notify the Council in writing as set out below.

 We may use third party provided tools to manage our social media interactions.
 If you send us a private or direct message via social media the message may be stored by these third party tools.
 Like other personal data, these direct messages will not be shared with any other organisations.